holistudio/holistudio.github.io/_posts/projects/2023-05-05-worker_safety.markdown

 ![VR roadway work zone simulation](/assets/img/safety-wear/promo.png)

 What if a wearable device (e.g., smartwatch) could intelligently warn workers of dangerous vehicles (e.g., speeding cars)?
 What aspects of worker behavior (head movement vs body movement) would be important to keep track of?
 What kinds of alarms (e.g., sound vs haptic/vibration) are effective?
-What if an AI, aware of a worker's current behavior, could pick the best alarm to raise on the wearable device?
+How could an AI, aware of a worker's current behavior and surrounding traffic, pick the best alarm to raise on the wearable device?
 And how can we safely design and test such a smart wearable device without risking workers' lives?

 My PhD [dissertation](https://www.proquest.com/docview/3213689744) investigates how virtual reality (VR), wearables, and machine learning can be used to improve roadway worker safety the following ways: